-This part of the process included the installation of 39 double-hung custom windows.
+This part of the process included the designing of 39 double-hung custom windows.
 To begin, we used the highest quality Scandinavian Pine wood, which was painted ‘bone white’.
 Similarly, we chose two-over-two lites, or six-over-six lites.
 We felt all of this would more closely resemble the building’s historic design.

 However, because of slight design issues in some of the previous window units, we approached each window unit differently during the shop drawings stage.
 Then, to create a seamless façade, we designed a series of unique brickmold details for each unit.
 As a result of this, this ensured that all gaps between the window frame and the existing opening were adequately joined.

-Subsequently, OPEN AWD installed a twenty-six-foot wide, sloped skylight on the building’s rear elevation.
+Subsequently, OPEN AWD designed a twenty-six-foot wide, sloped skylight on the building’s rear elevation.
 As a result of this, we were able to incorporate the unit into the building’s original design.
 Moreover, we also felt that this would provide some additional light and thermal efficiency.

 Stunning sliding doors were designed for the two uppermost floors of the penthouse.
 These doors provided a vast amount of natural light for the entire unit.
-Then, a walkable skylight was installed on the terrace on the penthouse’s third floor.
+Then, a walkable skylight was designed for the terrace on the penthouse’s third floor.
 Likewise, the skylight helped to open the space up further.
-Lastly, a unique frameless, floating corner window was fitted into the second-floor façade.
+Finally, we designed a unique frameless, floating corner window for the second-floor’s façade.